tatdathoang/Swift_ONECardMobileApp/README.md

-This application was written in Swift 4.2 using xCode 10.
+This application was written in Swift 4.2 using XCode 10.
 Version: 2.1.0
 Release date: August 4, 2018